abstract-theory/Fast-GeoIP2-Python-Implementation/README.rst

 ===================================================
-Maxmind GeoIP Python API Reimplementation
+Maxmind GeoIP2 Python API Reimplementation
 ===================================================

 Overview
 ------------------------
-This is an alternative Python implementation of Maxmind's GeoIP Python API.
+This is an alternative Python implementation of Maxmind's GeoIP2 Python API.
 By pre-computing a data structure and loading it into memory, IP geo-location look-ups are accelerated.
 The number of IPs geo-located per second is increased.
 This is particularly helpful when doing bulk location look-up, such as that needed for server log analysis.
 The below benchmarks compares the two APIs and shows a speed increase that starts at 111 when N=1 and then appears level off around a factor of 41 when N=10,000.

 =============== =========================
  number of IPs   ratio of IPs per second
 =============== =========================
     1                   110.6
-    10                  49.18
+    10                  49.2
     100                 51.8
     1000                41.8
     10000               41.2